-Mr. Cheung Kai Cheong, Willie ("Mr. Cheung") was appointed as the Company Secretary.
-According to rule 3.29 of the Listing Rules, an issuer's company secretary must take no less than 15 hours of relevant professional training in each financial year while Mr. Cheung has taken no less than 15 hours of relevant professional training in 2020.
+On 1 January 2022, Mr. Cheung Kai Cheong, Willie ("Mr. Cheung") resigned as the Company Secretary and on the same day, Ms. Fu Chanyi was appointed as the Company Secretary in place of Mr. Cheung.
+According to Rule 3.29 of the Listing Rules, an issuer's company secretary must take no less than 15 hours of relevant professional training in each financial year.
+For the Year, Mr. Cheung had taken no less than 15 hours of relevant professional training.